davld-R/proyectoMT/README.md

 # proyectoMT
-This is a degree project for the CESMAG university.
+This is a degree project for the university CESMAG.